hazelcast/hazelcast-python-client/docs/configuration.rst

 -----------------------------
 Hazelcast client can be configured to connect a cluster running on the Hazelcast.Cloud using :class:`~hazelcast.config.ClientCloudConfig`.
-Please note that, in order for :class:`~hazelcast.config.ClientCloudConfig` to work, SSL/TLS should be enabled using :class:`~hazelcast.config.SSLConfig` and a cafile should be set.
+Please note that, in order for :class:`~hazelcast.config.ClientCloudConfig` to work, SSL/TLS should be enabled.
 You should also specify the group name and password of your cluster using :class:`~hazelcast.config.GroupConfig`.

 .. code-block:: python

     config.network_config.ssl_config.enabled = True
-    config.network_config.ssl_config.cafile = "cert.pem"
     config.group_config.name = "name"
     config.group_config.password = "password"
     config.network_config.cloud_config.enabled = True